 When you first start using the topical antiperspirant, apply it every night to clean, dry areas being treated (underarms, palms of hands, soles of feet, forehead, etc.).

 Apply a thin coating to the area and then allow it to dry.
-(Consider using a hair dryer or fan to dry off the areas before application of antiperspirant if you needed.)
+(Consider using a hair dryer or fan to dry off the areas before application of antiperspirant if needed.)
 Leave the antiperspirant on overnight and then wash off the following morning.
 Do not cover the antiperspirant with plastic or other material that occludes the skin causing moisture to accumulate.

 It is recommended that you use a clinical strength antiperspirant on the nights you are not applying one of the products above.
 In addition, you should use your clinical strength or regular antiperspirant or deodorant applied in the morning after you have washed off the topical antiperspirant.